gobitfly/eth2-beaconchain-explorer-app/README.md

 # Beaconchain Dashboard App

-Beaconchain Dashboard is an open source ethereum validator performance tracker app for Android and iOS.
+Beaconchain Dashboard is an open source ethereum and gnosis validator performance tracker app for Android and iOS.
 It utilizes the beaconcha.in API.

 [![Get it on Google Play](https://beaconcha.in/img/android.png)](https://play.google.com/store/apps/details?id=in.beaconcha.mobile)